divyashah99/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Project Overview

-This project involves leveraging an eCommerce dataset to perform customer segmentation using RFM (Recency, Frequency, Monetary) analysis.
-RFM analysis is a proven technique in business to group customers based on their purchasing behavior, allowing for targeted marketing strategies.
+This project revolves around leveraging an [eCommerce dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data) to conduct customer segmentation using RFM (Recency, Frequency, Monetary) analysis.
+RFM analysis is a powerful business technique that groups customers based on their purchasing behavior, facilitating targeted marketing strategies.

 ## Project Objectives

-The primary goal of this project is to conduct RFM analysis on the provided eCommerce dataset and segment customers based on their RFM scores.
-The segmentation aims to uncover valuable insights into customer behavior, facilitating the development of focused marketing campaigns and effective retention strategies.
+The main objectives of this project are:
+1. To perform comprehensive RFM analysis on the provided [eCommerce dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data).
+2. To segment customers based on their RFM scores, revealing valuable insights into customer behavior.
+3. To enable the development of focused marketing campaigns and effective retention strategies through the identified customer segments.

 ## Dataset Information

-The dataset consists of transactions from a UK-based online retail company specializing in unique all-occasion gifts.
+The dataset encompasses transactions from a UK-based online retail company specializing in unique all-occasion gifts.
 Spanning from December 1, 2010, to December 9, 2011, it includes transactions from both individual customers and wholesalers.

 ## Data Cleaning and Inspection